 Richard de Retlyng the Elder put some of this money to good use in November of 1326 when he and Johanna, his wife, bought 2 messuages and 90 acres land with appurtinences and what appears to be manorial land giving 70/- in monetary rent, and other rent of 2 cocks, 20 hens, and 200 eggs from William de Plumton’, a Yorkshire knight, and Alice, his wife, of Nonynton’.
 Alice was the sole heiress of Sir Henry Beaufuiz [Beaufitz, Beaufiz] who had held land in the Abbey of St. Alban’s manor of Essewelle and had controlled Esol during the minority of John Colky as has been described in “The Knight’s Fee of Essewelle: Wischards, Hotots, and Colkyns at the Manors of Esol and Freydevill’ in Nonington”.

-These were presumably Alice’s father’s Esewele property with some additional acquisitions which may have included a part of the knight’s fee for Esol and Freydevill’.
-The 70/- cash rent and the other rent of 2 cocks, 20 hens, and 200 eggs appear to be manorial rents payable by land-owners within manorial boundaries.
+These were presumably Alice’s father’s Esewele property with some additional acquisitions.
+These appear to have been a part of the knight’s fee for Esol and Freydevill’ along with the Esole manor house.
+The 70/- cash rent and the other rent of 2 cocks, 20 hens, and 200 eggs appear to be manorial rents payable by land holders within Esole manorial boundaries.

 Richard the Elder continued to prosper in the service of the Crown after the death of Edward II in 1327.
 In 1332 Edward III King granted Raleigh Castle and the land and property attached to it to him at an annual rent of £ 16 10/-, but unfortunately for Richard the tenure was a short one.